 - The employer contributions, less administration fees, if any, must be locked-in immediately upon deposit to the pension plan.

 - The employer and employee contributions (payroll deductions) must be held in trust separate from operating funds.

 Preparation of Application Package

-The eligible employer will prepare an application package to request funding under the Band Employee Benefits program once all of the documentation has been completed.
+The eligible employer will prepare an application package to request funding under the Employee Benefits program once all of the documentation has been completed.
 The application package should consist of:

 - The band council resolution or resolution of the board of directors.

-- An Application for Band Employee Benefits including the total number of eligible employees and total salary.
-When applying for joint pension plan funding under a multi-employer pension plan, each eligible employer must complete a separate Application for Band Employee Benefits Funding.
+- An Application for Employee Benefits including the total number of eligible employees and total salary.
+When applying for joint pension plan funding under a multi-employer pension plan, each eligible employer must complete a separate Application for Employee Benefits Funding.

 - A Canada Revenue Agency form CPT 124, if the eligible employer elects to participate in the Canada Pension Plan for status Indian employees.